 Consumers have spoken and their message is clear: They want ad personalization.

-According to Epsilon, 90% of consumers said they find personalization appealing, and 80% are more likely to make a purchase from a company if it offers personalized experiences.
+According to Epsilon, 90% of consumers said they find personalization appealing, and 80% are more likely to purchase from a company if it offers personalized experiences.

-Innovid also found that consumers prefer certain types of ad personalization:
+Innovid also found that consumers prefer certain types of ad personalization when they are browsing their favorite sites:

-- 39% want ads that fit into the context of their experience, like the websites they visit
+- 39% want ads that fit into the context of their experience, like the web pages they visit

-- 31% want ads that take their demographic information into account
+- 31% want ads that take their advanced demographic information, especially location, into account

 - 29% want ads that address their online behaviors and preferences

-Still, some advertisers have been slow to the chase when it comes to incorporating personalization into their strategies.
+Still, some advertisers have been slow to sign when it comes to incorporating ad personalization into their strategies and web pages.
 As Infogroup reported, 93% of consumers said they’ve received marketing communications that weren’t relevant to them, and they often find them annoying.

 This isn’t just an advertiser issue, either.
-Publishers lose out on revenue and engagement if they deliver irrelevant and impersonal ads from brands.
-And they risk diminishing consumer trust and affinity.
+Publishers lose out on revenue and engagement if they share generic, irrelevant and impersonal ads from brands.
+And, without the right ad settings and strategies, they risk diminishing consumer trust and affinity.

 That’s why we’re highlighting what publishers need to know about delivering personalized ads across channels.